Sherman Act - Exclusive Dealing Arrangements - Explained

 - Economics, Finance, & Analytics

-Table of ContentsWhen are Exclusive Dealing Arrangements between Manufacturers and Suppliers Illegal?Discussion QuestionPractice QuestionAcademic Research
+Table of ContentsWhen are Exclusive Dealing Arrangements?Discussion QuestionPractice QuestionAcademic Research

 Under the Sherman Act 1, as well as 3 of the Clayton Act, exclusive dealing agreements between suppliers and manufacturers can be anticompetitive vertical restraints on trade.
 In a typical exclusive dealing arrangement, a seller requires that a buyer of a product only purchase that product from that seller.
 These agreements are essentially requirements contracts.
 The primary concern is that manufacturers are foreclosed from entering the market due to these exclusive dealing relationships with established manufacturers.
 This is not generally considered a naked restraint on trade.
 As such, a court would evaluate such an agreement under the rule of reason and examine its pro-competitive justifications.